-How to buy a log burner or multi-fuel stove
+How to Buy a Log Burner or Multi-Fuel Stove

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-We guide you through what you need to think about when buying a stove, with advice from experts and wood burning stove owners.
+We guide you through what you need to think about when buying a stove, with advice from experts and wood-burning-stove owners.

 We have also asked stove owners what they wish they had known before they bought a stove, and what features are worth spending more money on.

 Which? members can log in to reveal their advice and insider knowledge at the bottom of this page.
-After logging in, you'll also get exclusive access to our expert stove buying checklist.
+After logging in, you'll also get exclusive access to our expert stove-buying checklist.

-If you're not already a member, you can gain access to our expert advice and all of our online reviews for a trial subscription to Which?.
+If you're not already a member, you can gain access to our expert advice and all of our online reviews if you join Which?.

-This will also give you access to the locked-up research on stove costs and savings, where we discuss the factors that can affect the cost of buying, installing and using your stove, as well as help you work out how much you could really save.
+This will also give you access to our locked-up research on stove costs and savings, where we discuss the factors that can affect the cost of buying, installing and using your stove.

+It includes our stove-costs tool, to help you work out whether buying a stove could save you money on your heating bills.

 In addition, you'll get full access to our guide to installing a stove, which reveals everything you need to know about stove installation and features our video of a typical installation.